Translating innovative health research into better health outcomes

 With exceptional biomedical, nursing, allied health, social and behavioural scientists, clinical researchers and research candidates, Griffith’s MenziesHIQ has achieved remarkable outcomes.

-Three overarching programs—Building Healthy Communities, Understanding Chronic Conditions and Optimising Health Outcomes—encapsulate our research strengths and align with local and national health priorities.
+Three overarching programs—Building Healthy Communities, Understanding Chronic Conditions and Healthcare Practice and Survivorship—encapsulate our research strengths and align with local and national health priorities.
 Underpinning the work of these programs is a focus on innovation, data science, research translation and meaningful clinical and community partnerships.